memcachier/docs/knowledge-base.md

+# Why am I seeing evictions before 100% cache usage?

+We shard your data over many servers and this can create some imbalance in how data is distributed.
+This means that you'll get some evictions before 100%.
+Essentially, as you approach 100%, the probability of an eviction increases until it is guaranteed.

 # Does MemCachier use an LRU for evicting items?

 We evict items in an LRU fashion, but it is not a strict, single LRU.